 - Heat grill pan once heated add seasoned salmon fillets to be brown, if the skin was left on start by cooking the side without the skin first, flip and continue until both sides are golden brown.

-- Put salmon on the baking sheet and place in heated oven for 10-15 minutes.
+- Put salmon on the baking sheet and place it in a heated oven for 10-15 minutes.

 - Squeeze some lemon juice and add wedges and it is ready to serve.